DruvPai/DiffusionLab/README.md

 ```
 pip install .
 ```
 Then feel free to use it!
 The import is `import diffusionlab`.
+You can see an example usage in `demo.py`.

 ## Roadmap/TODOs